cs-ed/impacts-snpadilla/README.md

 ## Learning Activities

 Students will begin the lesson by watching a video from [code.org](https://code.org/) on how computer science is changing everything.
+Some guiding questions will be asked for discussion: What are the different fields you notice in the videos?
+How has computer science impacted those fields?
+What do you find surprising?
 Students will be asked to note the different fields in which they see computer science being used.<br>
 <br>
 In groups of 4-5 students will create a tree map that identifies the different industries in which they realize are impacted by computer science.